K-State graduation year: 2005

 Position: Principal/Owner of Both Companies – See Websites for Differences if Interested – www.searcyfinancial.com – www.allosadvisors.com

-I changed my major three times before settling into the Personal Financial Planning Program in the College of Human Ecology.
+I changed my major three times before settling into the Personal Financial Planning Program in the College of Health and Human Sciences.
 In fact, I lived in Marlatt Hall on the floor with all the other engineering students my freshman year and changed out of that major within the first semester!

 - Silver Key

-- Ambassador for the College of Human Ecology
+- Ambassador for the College of Health and Human Sciences

 - Intermural sports